cloudant-labs/slate/docs2017/src/api/cloudant_query.md

 	If set to a higher value,
 	each document is read from at least that many replicas before it is returned in the results.
 	The request is likely to take more time than using only the document that is stored locally with the index.
--	**bookmark (optional, default: null)**: A string used to specify which page of results you require.
+-	**bookmark (optional, default: null)**: A string that is used to specify which page of results you require.
 	*Only for indexes of type `text`.*
 -	**use_index (optional)**: Use this option to identify a specific index for query to run against, rather than by using the Cloudant Query algorithm to find the best index.